Almost everyone has sore, aching muscles now and then. Muscle pain can involve a small area or your whole body, ranging from mild to excruciating.

 - Signs of infection, such as redness and swelling, around a sore muscle

-- Muscle pain after you start taking or increase the dosage of a medication — particularly statins, which are used to control cholesterol
+- Muscle pain after you start taking or increase the dosage of a medication — (particularly statins — medications used to control cholesterol

 Muscle pain that occurs during an activity usually signals a "pulled" or strained muscle.
 These types of injuries usually respond well to R.I.C.E. therapy: